Theories of urban planning: City Beautiful movement

 The Civic Centre Plaza planned (but never realized) in Burnham's plan for Chicago.

 The City Beautiful movement was inspired by 19th century European capital cities such as Georges-Eugène Haussmann's Paris or the Vienna Ring Road.
 An influential figure was Daniel Burnham (1846-1912), who was the chief of construction of the World's Columbian Exposition in 1893.
 Urban problems such as the 1886 Haymarket affair in Chicago had created a perceived need to reform the morality of the city among some of the elites.
 Burnham's greatest achievement was the Chicago plan of 1909.
 His aim was "to restore to the city a lost visual and aesthetic harmony, thereby creating the physical prerequisite for the emergence of a harmonious social order", essentially creating social reform through new slum clearance and creating public space, which also endeared it the support of the Progressivist movement.
 This was also believed to be economically advantageous by drawing in tourists and wealthy migrants.

 Because of this it has been referred to as "trickle-down urban development" and as "centrocentrist" for focusing only on the core of the city.
-Other major cities planned according to the movement principles included British colonial capitals in New Delhi, Harare, Lusaka Nairobi and Kampala, as well as that of Canberra in Australia, and Albert Speer's plan for the Nazi capital Germania.
+Other major cities planned according to the movement principles included British colonial capitals in New Delhi, Harare, Lusaka, Nairobi and Kampala, as well as that of Canberra in Australia, and Albert Speer's plan for the Nazi capital Germania.

 Towers in the park

-Le Corbusier's Plan Voisin (1925) for Paris.

 Le Corbusier (1887–1965) pioneered a new urban form called towers in the park.
 His approach was based on defining the house as 'a machine to live in'.
 The Plan Voisin he devised for Paris, which was never fulfilled, would have involved the demolition of much of historic Paris in favour of 18 uniform 700-foot tower blocks.
 Ville Contemporaine and the Ville Radieuse formulated his basic principles, including decongestion of the city by increased density and open space by building taller on a smaller footprint.
 Wide avenues should also be built to the city centre by demolishing old structures, which was criticized for lack of environmental awareness.
 His generic ethos of planning was based on the rule of experts who would "work out their plans in total freedom from partisan pressures and special interests" and that "once their plans are formulated, they must be implemented without opposition".
 His influence on the Soviet Union helped inspire the 'urbanists' who wanted to build planned cities full of massive apartment blocks in Soviet countryside.
 The only city which he ever actually helped plan was Chandigarh in India.
 Brasília, planned by Oscar Niemeyer, also was heavily influenced by his thought.
 Both cities suffered from the issue of unplanned settlements growing outside them.